Notes on the Geography of The United Kingdom: London 6: Public Buildings

 Next door: India House, home of the Indian High Commission.
 This is another Herbert Baker job.
 Baker had worked extensively in New Delhi, where he designed the secretariat buildings, but the experience doesn't seem to have helped him here.
 Even though King George unlocked the gate with a solid gold key on 8 July 1930, Pevsner remains intransigent: "The exterior shows off Baker's weakness rather than his strength, attempts at elegance on the wrong scale, and small Indian motifs--sculpture, balustrades and railings--which appeal more to the mind than the eye."

-The Ashoka Columns and lion capitals, ancient symbols of empire, are too small to do their job, which is to express the majesty of India.
+The Ashoka Columns and lion capitals, ancient symbols of empire, are too small to express the majesty of India.

 A sly elephant.

-Around the corner, a bust of Nehru keeps an eye on the normally very busy passport line.
+Around the corner, a bust of Nehru is too polite to watch the petitioners at the normally very busy passport line.